Yazi777/PHP-Programming-Language-Project/Assignment2-InstallAndHelloWorld.md

 ###Running Programs in PHP

 Once you have written a PHP program and saved it to your computer, use WinSCP to move the program to your "public_html" folder.
-Once there, your executed program can be viewed by visiting "web.simmons.edu/~yourusername/programname.php".
+Once there, your executed program can be viewed by visiting a link that will look like this:
+"web.simmons.edu/~yourusername/programname.php".

 For example, <a href="http://web.simmons.edu/~dacostay/PHPPage.php">HERE</a> is a very simple "Hello, World!" program that I wrote.